-The Philippine Embassy in Oslo performs civil registry services.
+The Philippine Embassy in Norway performs civil registry services.
 Births, marriages, and deaths of Filipino citizens abroad must be reported and duly registered.
-We register births, marriages celebrated in, and deaths of Filipino citizens in the Kingdom of Norway, Denmark and Iceland.
+We register births, marriages celebrated in, and deaths of Filipino citizens in the Norway and Iceland.

 What is civil registration?

 It is a continuous, permanent and compulsory recording of vital events occurring in the life of an individual such as birth, marriage, and death, as well as court decrees, and legal instruments affecting his civil status in appropriate registers as mandated by Act No. 3753, the Civil Registry Law.

 What are the uses of civil registry documents?

 Civil registry documents establish the occurrence of birth, death, or marriage and therefore provide prima facie evidence of facts surrounding these events.
 Birth records present many facts about an individual such as the person’s name, date and place of birth, parents, religion, citizenship, among others.
 The marriage certificate establishes a change in civil status and the legal spouse while the death certificate records the passing away of an individual.
 These records are important in legal and personal transactions, applying for jobs, obtaining passports for travel, entrance to school, claiming insurance benefits, and others.